Joinmewin/freepp-oauth/readme.md

 # 6. Examples : Sample Web Application Server for OAuth

-Please download "oAuth" which is Sample Web Server to run OAuth flow with JoinMe Server.
+Please download "oAuth" which is Sample Web Server to run OAuth flow with FreePP Server.
 You can build this sample code to start your first Web Application.

 ## 6.1  Nodejs Environment preparation